amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 Know this.
 There is no one correct way to learn FP, and there are a great many incorrect ways to learn FP.
 Given the theory-centric nature of FP, though, a sensible approach is to absorb theory, instead of merely skimming for the syntax.
 The syntax of a programming language is important to an experienced practitioner, because a clean syntax enables him to be productive, both in creating new programmes and in maintaining old ones.
 But for a novice, the semantics of the underlying programming paradigm holds a greater import, for without a grasp of the FP paradigm, one cannot create good designs in an FP language.

-## *relational*
+# RELATIONAL

 Technically speaking, any FP language could be augmented with RP facilities.
 Indeed, there are countless "data query" languages: GraphQL, LINQ, OQL, Tutorial D, XQuery, etc. Some of these are hierarchical, others are relational.
 But SQL is the only RP language in use in the industry, today.

-SQL was standardised rather early in the language's lifecycle, but the language has continually adopted technological advances, and hence there are many versions of standards and many more custom extensions.
-The name "Standard SQL" is thus a bad joke.
-SQL is in good company, though; it share with JavaScript similar philosophies on what it means to be standardised.
+SQL was standardised rather early in the language's lifecycle.
+But the language was enmeshed into the database product, vendors have put their own glosses on the language to distinguish their products from others.
+Moreover, the SQL standard itself has mutated through the years.
+Hence, there are many versions of standards and even more custom extensions.
+The name "Standard SQL" is thus a cruel joke.
+SQL is in good company, though; it share with JavaScript the same philosophies on what it means to be standardised.

 To master SQL and the RP paradigm, study these: